sablier-labs/docs/docs/reference/flow/contracts/interfaces/interface.ISablierFlow.md

 Emits [AdjustFlowStream](/docs/reference/flow/contracts/interfaces/interface.ISablierFlow.md#adjustflowstream) and
 {MetadataUpdate} events.
 Notes:

-- Performs a debt snapshot.
+- It updates snapshot debt and snapshot time.
 Requirements:
 - Must not be delegate called.
 - `streamId` must not reference a null or a paused stream.
 - `msg.sender` must be the stream's sender.